Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 Two position switch that cycles between NORMAL oxygen value or 100% OXYGEN level.
 100% should only be used if fire and/or smoke and fumes occur in the plane.

+### Supply Lever

+Two position switch (ON and OFF) activating flow of oxygen to the aircrew member.

 ### Oxygen Quantity Test Button

 Tests oxygen low pressure warning system.
 Pressing the button cycles the needles